Horror fiction

-Horror is a genre of fiction that is intended to disturb, frighten or scare.
-Horror is often divided into the sub-genres of psychological horror and supernatural horror, which are in the realm of speculative fiction.
+Horror is a genre of speculative fiction that is intended to disturb, frighten, or scare an audience.
+Horror is often divided into the sub-genres of psychological horror and supernatural horror.
 Literary historian J. A. Cuddon, in 1984, defined the horror story as "a piece of fiction in prose of variable length ... which shocks, or even frightens the reader, or perhaps induces a feeling of repulsion or loathing".
 Horror intends to create an eerie and frightening atmosphere for the reader.
 Often the central menace of a work of horror fiction can be interpreted as a metaphor for larger fears of a society.

-Prevalent elements include ghosts, demons, vampires, monsters, zombies, werewolves, the Devil, serial killers, extraterrestrial life, killer toys, psychopaths, sexual deviancy, rape, gore, torture, evil clowns, cults, cannibalism, vicious animals, the apocalypse, evil witches, and man-made or natural disasters.

 History

 Before 1000

-The horror genre has ancient origins, with roots in folklore and religious traditions focusing on death, the afterlife, evil, the demonic and the principle of the thing embodied in the person.
-These manifested in stories of beings such as demons, witches, vampires, werewolves and ghosts.
-European horror-fiction became established through works of the Ancient Greeks and Ancient Romans.
+The horror genre has ancient origins, with roots in folklore and religious traditions focusing on death, the afterlife, evil, the demonic, and the principle of the thing embodied in the person.
+These manifested in stories of beings such as demons, witches, vampires, werewolves, and ghosts.
+Some early European horror-fiction were the Ancient Greeks and Ancient Romans.
 Mary Shelley's well-known 1818 novel about Frankenstein was greatly influenced by the story of Hippolytus, whom Asclepius revives from death.
 Euripides wrote plays based on the story, Hippolytos Kalyptomenos and Hippolytus.
-In Plutarch's The Lives of the Noble Grecians and Romans in the account of Cimon, the author describes the spirit of a murderer, Damon, who himself was murdered in a bathhouse in Chaeronea.
+In Plutarch's Parallel Lives in the account of Cimon, the author describes the spirit of a murderer, Damon, who himself was murdered in a bathhouse in Chaeronea.

 Pliny the Younger (61 to c.
 113) tells the tale of Athenodorus Cananites, who bought a haunted house in Athens.
 Athenodorus was cautious since the house seemed inexpensive.
 While writing a book on philosophy, he was visited by a ghostly figure bound in chains.
 The figure disappeared in the courtyard; the following day, the magistrates dug in the courtyard and found an unmarked grave.

 Elements of the horror genre also occur in Biblical texts, notably in the Book of Revelation.